stu4355226/3-D_FFT_CUDA/README.md

 ![program_flow](/images/program_flow.jpg)

 This project is using CUDA and C languages to implement 3D Fast Fourier Transform and 3D inverse Fast Fourier Transform.
-The goal is compare the executuon speed and anylysis the advantages and disadvantages on using CUDA for multthreading.
+The goal is comparing the executuon speeds and anylysis the advantages and disadvantages on using CUDA for multthreading.
 In 3D-FFT folder, the ouput file is "fft3rm.d" file.
 In the first exeution, the program will generate a 3D array with ramdom numbers.